-This work was supported in part by the Natural Sciences and Engineering Research Council of Canada under Grants OGP0007239 and STP0201832, and through the Micronet Network of Centres of Excellence.
+This work was supported in part by the Natural Sciences and Engineering Research Council of Canada under Grants OGP0007239 and STR234854-00, through the Micronet Network of Centres of Excellence and Bandler Corporation.
 M.A.
-Ismail is supported under a Nortel Networks Ontario Graduate Scholarship in Science and Technology.
+Ismail is supported by a Nortel Networks Ontario Graduate Scholarship in Science and Technology.
 J.E.
 Rayas-Sánchez is funded by CONACYT (Consejo Nacional de Ciencia y Tecnología, Mexico), as well as by ITESO (Instituto Tecnológico y de Estudios Superiores de Occidente, Mexico).